passcod/docker-rproxy/README.md

   that case that the image *doesn't* `EXPOSE` anything, and that ports used *will* change depending on which containers run.

-- The image uses a Procfile with `forego` to run the services.
+- The image uses a Procfile with `foreman` to run the services.
   This wasn't a deliberate decision and if you think (present your arguments in this case!) that a change may be beneficial, then please [file a bug].